panchi64/gooby/gooby_decision.md

 ## Conservative Evaluation Framework

-**Is Direct Engagement?**
+**Is Direct or Contextual Engagement?**
-- Is Gooby specifically mentioned, replied to, or asked a question?
+- Is Gooby mentioned directly or indirectly ("the bot", "it", "goblin")?
+- Is this a reply or follow-up to Gooby's recent message?
+- Based on conversation history, is someone clearly addressing Gooby?
+- Is someone asking a question that follows from Gooby's previous response?
-- If NO → Probably SKIP
+- If NO to ALL → Probably SKIP

 **Is There Clear Need?**
 - Is someone explicitly lonely/ignored with no other help?